 Other receivables include partial claims from an insurance company amounting to P32.9 million and P31.9 million as of December 31, 2014 and 2013, respectively, which is related to an incident encountered by certain vessels of the Group and one of FTC's tugboats.
 The amount represents the actual costs incurred for the vessels, net of the applicable deductible clause.
 In 2014, the Group received a notice of the final amount to be settled by the insurance company based on the computations provided by the adjuster.
-Out of the outstanding claim of the Group of P32.9 million, only P29.0 million will be collectible; hence, the remaining balance of P3.9 million was recognized as Loss on settlement of insurance claims, which is presented as part of Finance Costs in the 2014 consolidated statement of comprehensive income (see Note 22.1).
+Out of the outstanding claim of the Group of P23.8 million (part of the P32.9 million under other receivables), only P19.9 million will be collectible; hence, the remaining balance of P3.9 million was recognized as Loss on settlement of insurance claims, which is presented as part of Finance Costs in the 2014 consolidated statement of comprehensive income (see Note 22.1).

-Certain trade receivables amounting to P33.3 million and P15.5 million as of December 31, 2014 and 2013, respectively, were used as collateral to the Group's interest-bearing loans and borrowings [see Notes 17.5(a), 17.5(b) and 17.5(c)].
+Certain trade receivables amounting to P33.3 million and P15.5 million as of December 31, 2014 and 2013, respectively, were used as collateral to the Group's interest-bearing loans and borrowings [see Notes 17.5(a), 17.5(b) and 17.5(e)].